Have you ever looked in the mirror and asked why my foundation looks dry and flaky?

 NOTE: If you have/use a powder foundation, we are not using it to set our liquid foundation!

-This type of thick powder foundation is to use it by itself (without a liquid foundation) OR to retouch your foundation after hours.
+WHY?
+This type of thick powder foundation is to be used it by itself (without a liquid foundation) OR to retouch your foundation after hours.

-Using a liquid foundation + powder foundation can lead to a cakey-looking foundation EVEN if we are doing everything that we mentioned above right.
+IN CONCLUSION: Using a liquid foundation + powder foundation can lead to a cakey-looking foundation EVEN if we are doing everything that we mentioned above right.

 #10 You are not using the correct setting spray (or setting spray at all)